dotnet/maui-samples/README.md

 ## `dotnet workload install` Command

-Starting in .NET 6 Preview 4, a new `dotnet workload install` command is available for installing the mobile workloads.
-You will need to run this command in the current directory of this repository, so the `NuGet.config` file will be used.
+A new `dotnet workload install` command is available for installing the mobile workloads.

-> NOTE: The `--configfile` and `--add-source` switches are not
-> implemented yet for `dotnet workload install` in .NET 6 Preview 4.

 On Windows, in an Administrator command prompt:

-    > cd C:\src\maui-samples
-    > dotnet workload install microsoft-android-sdk-full --skip-manifest-update
+    > dotnet workload install microsoft-android-sdk-full

 On macOS, you'd need to use `sudo`:

-    $ cd ~/src/maui-samples
-    $ sudo dotnet workload install microsoft-android-sdk-full --skip-manifest-update
+    $ sudo dotnet workload install microsoft-android-sdk-full

-The path to the `NuGet.config` file should be the file found in this repo.

 The workload ID for each platform is: